A System of Agents brings Service-as-Software to life READ MORE

 Startups should aim to move beyond merely embedding AI into existing workflows and instead focus on fully automating specific verticals of lending using AI-powered solutions.
 Traditional methods often frustrate customers with confusing steps and long wait times, leading to low completion rates.
 In contrast, a fully automated AI-driven system can dynamically adjust onboarding steps in real time based on user behavior, offering tailored guidance that reduces friction and keeps customers engaged.

-For example, Casca provides an AI assistant for SMB loan origination that has meaningful boosted completion rates from a mere 5-8% to an impressive 67%.
-Their AI assistant prompts users to upload necessary documents, sends personalized follow-up messages, and provides instant feedback, allowing small business owners to complete their applications any time, even outside regular business hours.
-This kind of end-to-end automation in specific lending verticals offers a clear path for startups to differentiate themselves and provide superior value to their customers.
+Another example is Casca which provides an AI assistant for SMB loan origination that claims to have meaningfully boosted completion rates.
+Their AI assistant prompts users to upload necessary documents and sends personalized follow-up messages, allowing small business owners to complete their applications outside regular business hours.
+This kind of end-to-end automation in specific lending verticals offers a clear path for startups to differentiate themselves from horizontal solutions.

 2. Alternative data